TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationEditor/Index.rst

 The pencil icon loads the "Ace editor" (http://ace.ajax.org/).

-This editor lets you quickly update the corresponding chapter, or then any file within your Spinx project, and recompile the documentation if you click on toolbar icon "save and close":
+This editor lets you quickly update the corresponding chapter, or then any file within your Sphinx project, and recompile the documentation if you click on toolbar icon "save and close":

 |